UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Experiments

 \subsection{Ablation Study}

-Our ablation studies are done with the predictions from all branches: RGB, Depth, and RGB-D. Lower bound and upper bound in \tref{tab:ablation_study_all} are the results from using a single network described in \Sref{subsec:network_architecture}.
-Lower bound was trained source only, while upper bound utilized both source and target data with their labels. \Tref{tab:ablation_study_all} summarized the results of ablation studies.
+Our ablation studies were conducted using the predictions from all branches: RGB, Depth, and RGB-D. The lower bound and upper bound in \Tref{tab:ablation_study_all} are the results from using a single network described in \Sref{subsec:network_architecture}.
+The lower bound was trained source only, while the upper bound utilized both source and target data with their labels. \Tref{tab:ablation_study_all} summarizes the results of the ablation studies.

-{\textbf{Naive Teacher/Student UDA for Pose Estimation.}} To verify the effectiveness of our proposed pose-aware UDA methods, we first apply a very naive version of teacher-student learning scheme with the momentum update.
-When applying momentum update, we updated our teacher network every 100 iterations with the $\gamma$ of 0.999.
+{\textbf{Naive Teacher/Student UDA for Pose Estimation.}} To verify the effectiveness of our proposed pose-aware UDA methods, we first applied a very naive version of teacher-student learning scheme with the momentum update.
+When applying the momentum update, we updated our teacher network every 100 iterations with a $\gamma$ of 0.999.

-However, it can be seen that both methods are not very helpful.
-Possible reasons are: 1) directly using the initial predictions of our teacher network as pseudo label is unreliable due to the domain gap and noisy prediction, 2) providing supervision only to the fused branch may restrict effective training for 2D and 3D branches, which disrupt the fused branch after all, and 3) momentum update using the gradient information retrieved from unreliable pseudo label and thereby unreliable student network training are insufficient for the teacher network to learn real-world adaptation.
+However, it can be seen that neither methods were not very helpful.
+The possible reasons are: 1) directly using the initial predictions of our teacher network as a pseudo label was unreliable due to the domain gap and noisy prediction, 2) providing supervision only to the fused branch may restrict effective training of the 2D and 3D branches, which disrupt the fused branch after all, and 3) the momentum update using the gradient information retrieved from the unreliable pseudo label and thereby unreliable student network training were insufficient for the teacher network to learn real world adaptation.

-{\textbf{Modality-Aware UDA methods.}} We apply all modality (AM) loss that computes cross-entropy loss between pseudo label and all outputs from three branches.
-Comparing (PL) and (PL + AM) in \tref{tab:ablation_study_all}, it shows that the performances of RGB-based prediction and Depth-based prediction improves with big margins.
-Accordingly, we obtain improved accuracy from the RGB-D-based fused branch as well.
+{\textbf{Modality-Aware UDA methods.}} We applied all modality (AM) loss which computes cross-entropy loss between a pseudo label and all outputs from the three branches.
+Comparing (PL) and (PL + AM) in \Tref{tab:ablation_study_all}, shows that the performances of the RGB-based prediction and Depth-based prediction improved by large margins.
+Accordingly, we achieved improved accuracy from the RGB-D-based fused branch as well.